Back to "DataSummarizer: Fast Local Data Profiling"

 LLM reasons.
 Database computes.

-But you can improve it again by changing what the LLM sees.
+But you can go one step further by changing what the LLM reasons over.

 The Key Upgrade: Statistics as the Interface